Follow along as we explore how smartphone technology has evolved over the last 20 years, and how it has impacted the way we do business.

 In 1992, IBM announced the very first smartphone.
 It released the Simon Personal Communicator (SPC) for purchase in 1994.

 The SPC was the first touchscreen phone.
-Additionally, it had the ability to send and receive both emails and faxes.
-It also had a calendar, address book, and a native appointment scheduler, and even featured standard and predictive stylus-compatible screen keyboards.
+Additionally, it could send and receive both emails and faxes.
+It also had a calendar, address book, and a native appointment scheduler and even featured standard and predictive stylus-compatible screen keyboards.

 These features were unique and advanced enough to earn the SPC the title “World’s First Smartphone.”

 Can you imagine a world without Gardenscapes, Candy Crush, or Merge Mansion?
-Prior to 1997, that was the reality.
+Before 1997, that was the reality.

 Back then, the game Snake by Finnish engineer Taneli Armanto became available for Nokia 6110 phones–and the mobile gaming craze began.
 Snake was the perfect formula.
 It was simple, challenging, and accessible for all ages.

-Fast forward to the present day, and mobile gaming is now a $100 billion industry.
+Fast forward to today, and mobile gaming is now a $100 billion industry.

 This upped the ante for smartphones, making things like video conferencing and sending large email attachments possible.